Price Differentiation for Communication Networks: Partial Price Differentiation under Complete Information

 \begin{lemma} At any optimal solution of the $PP$ scheme, the group indices of the effective market is consecutive. \end{lemma}

-The proof of Lemma~\ref{le:consecutive_index} is given in Appendix~\ref{proof_le:consectutive_index}.
+The proof of Lemma~\ref{le:consecutive_index} can be found in Appendix~\ref{proof_le:consectutive_index}.
 The intuition is that the resource should be always allocated to high willingness to pay users at the optimum.
 Thus, it is not possible to have Fig.~\ref{fig:two_level_threshold} at an optimal solution, where high willingness to pay users in group~2 are allocated zero resource while low willingness to pay users in group~3 are allocated positive resources.

-Based on Lemma~\ref{le:consecutive_index}, we know that there is a unified effective market threshold for $PP$ Problem, denoted as $K^{pp}$.
+Based on Lemma~\ref{le:consecutive_index}, we know that there is a unified effective market threshold for the $PP$ problem, denoted as $K^{pp}$.
 Since all groups with indices larger than $K^{pp}$ make zero contribution to the revenue, we can ignore them and only consider the partition problem for the first $K^{pp}$ groups.
 Given a partition that divides the $K^{pp}$ groups into $J$ clusters (super-groups), we can apply the $CP$ result in Section~\ref{sec:cpd} to compute the optimal revenue in Level-2 based on Theorem~\ref{thm:opt}.